0xcrypto/whack/README.md

 ```

 ## Updating
-To update, you can either delete the old downloaded files or simply run make:
+To update, you can either delete the old downloaded files and install new one, or simply run make as per your needs:

 ```
 # Groups